-2/ There is less than one order of magnitude difference in speed between the fastest and slowest planet Neptune = 19-km/hr - Verses- Mercury = 170km/hr.
-So we imagine solar systems and orbital discs being all made up of material going slower than say 300km/hr, for stars that are similar in size to our sun.
-All the stuff going faster than 300,000km/hr can't stay in orbit.
+2/ There is less than one order of magnitude difference in speed between the fastest and slowest planet Neptune = 12,146mph -vs- Mercury = 107,082-mph.
+So it isn't hard to think of long-term solar systems as coming from impacts of a particular speed range, mostly slower than say 300,000 mph.
+All the material going faster than 300,000-mph can't stay in orbit for a long time, no matter how perfectly its orbit is.